-Meet the Team!
+Meet the team

 All the faces of Phoenix Support for Educators

 Sandi’s coaching and consultancy style comes from a strengths-based perspective and is informed by a comprehensive understanding of the National Quality Framework and underpinning theory.
 Sandi takes a positive approach to guiding expected behavioural choices within inclusive learning environments, following vast experience working with children with disabilities and children who display complex behaviours in both early childhood settings, youth care, and school-age care since 1998.
 Since 2009, Sandi has been involved in supporting educators and teams to implement the National Quality Framework through various roles.
-These roles range from individualised in-service coaching and mentoring, presenting at conferences, developing written resources, and consulting in the design of software that supports efficient and effective curriculum planning and service operations.
+These roles range from individualised in-service coaching and mentoring, presenting at conferences, teaching the Diploma of Early Childhood Education, developing written resources, and consulting in the design of software that supports efficient and effective curriculum planning and service operations.
 She is highly regarded nationwide as a speaker, coach, mentor and Professional Development Facilitator for the education and care sector.

 Christopher has a keen interest in health and wellbeing, and his passion for hypnotherapy and mindfulness turned professional after his appearance on Australia’s most popular national morning television show, Sunrise.
 Since then, Christopher has also featured as the Commonwealth Banks Australian of the Day, been interviewed on Australia’s most popular national radio station Triple M, has been the subject of numerous national and international newspaper articles.

 It is Christopher’s goal to increase wellbeing practices in the early education setting and is excited to be developing programs that do just that.

 Feel free to email Christopher ([email protected]) directly to see how his experience can aid you further